CarlVerret/csFastFloat/README.md

 Input strings are expected to be valid UTF-16.

 Trailing content in the string is ignored.
-You may pass an optional `out long characters_consumed` parameter `FastDoubleParser.ParseDouble(l, out long characters_consumed)` if you wich to check how many characters were processed.
+You may pass an optional `out int characters_consumed` parameter `FastDoubleParser.ParseDouble(l, out int characters_consumed)` if you wich to check how many characters were processed.
 Some users may want to fail when the number of characters consumed does not match the string length.

 For UTF-8 or ASCII inputs, you may pass a `ReadOnlySpan<byte>` argument.
 You can also pass